email2ify/friends/README.md

 ## Heroku

-The site was deployed to Heroku.
-The steps to deploy are as follows:
+The site was deployed to Heroku with the following steps:

 * Navigate to heroku and create an account
 * Click the new button in the top right corner